bbelderbos/mcp_tips_example/README.md

 ## Slack bot

 `slack_bot.py` adds a `/tip` slash command to Slack.
-It connects to this MCP server as a client, fetches the tool list, and routes queries through the Claude API — so Claude does the reasoning and decides which tools to call.
+It starts and manages the MCP server as a subprocess internally — you don't need to run `server.py` separately.
+Queries are routed through the Claude API so Claude does the reasoning and decides which tools to call.

 ### Additional dependencies